Azure-Samples/openhack-devops-proctor/provision-team/README.md

     `./setup.sh -i <subscriptionId> -g <resourceGroupName> -l <resourceGroupLocation> -n <teamName> -e <teamNumber>`

-**NOTE:** You will be asked to login to your subscription if you have not already done so using the azure cli.
+**NOTE:** You must login to the target subscription, if you have not already done so using the azure cli, prior to executing the setup script for a team.

 ### Parameters